LevMartens/react-practice-3/README.md

 ### Straight Line

-Straight Line is a game where the objective is to walk a straight line through a rough terrain.
+Straight Line is a game where the objective is to walk a line through a rough terrain as straight as possible.
-The gps will track how much you deviate from that line and will give a score in the end.
+The gps will track how much you deviate from the set line and will give you a score in the end.

 ### Build With